Skip to main content

 1. Update Nix First

-Always start by updating the Nix environment first, as this will determine the Rust version for local development.
-Since Nix uses channel names rather than specific versions, you need to check what version you're actually getting.
+Always start by updating the Nix environment first, as this pins the Rust version for local development.

 Update devenv.nix